 Piedras Blancas Elephant Seal Rookery

-- In 1990, elephant seals arrived on the beaches just south of the Piedras Blancas Lighthouse.
+•In 1990, the first elephant seals arrived on the beaches just south of the Piedras Blancas lighthouse.

-- By 1996 the number of pups reached nearly 1000 and the colony stretched southward and northward to beach adjacent the highway.
+•By 1996, the number of new pups had reached nearly 1000 and the colony stretched southward and northward to the beach adjacent to Highway 1.

 Best Way to View Elephant Seals